mohae/json2go/cmd/json2go/README.md

 ## Example 1

 This example gets the JSON from a remote source and pipes it into `json2go`; generating both the Go source code file and a file with the JSON used to generate the struct definitions.
+The import statement is included in the output.

 ### Command